Note: The project repo is held private according to the course requirements. If you really want the code, please contact me via my email.

 To support parallelism, we can use multiple buffer pools, each with its own latch.

-to map a request to some page to some instance of BufferPoolManagerInstance
+In this task, we implement a ParallelBufferPoolManager class that holds multiple BufferPoolManagerInstances.
+We use page_id mod num_instances to map a request to some page to some instance of BufferPoolManagerInstance.

 The following functions are implemented: